stevenharman/stevenharman.net-octopress/source/_posts/2012-06-29-sensible-testing-is-about-sensible-design.markdown

 ### An example

-I realize that it's unfair to pick on sample code use in talks, but _"Problem
+I realize that it's unfair to pick on sample code used in talks, but _"Problem
 2: Stubbing instead of mocking"_ provides a great illustration.
 Here the author claims that we too often stub where we should be mocking.
 He gives the following snippet: